musinsky/config/MidnightCommander/README.md

-Commands in extension file allows you to specify programs to executed when you try to open (invoked on Enter or double click), view (F3) or edit (F4) and do a bunch of other thing on files with certain extensions (filename endings).
+Commands in extension file allows you to specify programs to executed when you try to open (invoked on Enter or double click), view (F3) or edit (F4) and do a bunch of other thing on files with certain extensions (file name endings).
 If the extension of the selected file name matches one of the extensions in the extensions file then the corresponding command (for open, view or edit) is executed.
 Rules are matched from top to bottom, thus the order is important.